Go to the Students section

 Oxford Brookes encourages all students to plan their time and meet deadlines, however sometimes you may find it impossible to meet a deadline for reasons beyond your control.
 If this happens, you need to contact your Module Leader or Academic Adviser for advice.

-You are required to complete the Mitigating Circumstances Form available on your 'Record and Results' page in PIP.
+You are required to complete the Exceptional Circumstances Form available in your Student Information.

-If the reason is related to your disability, the Disability Service may be able to support your case.
-Contact your disability adviser for advice.
+If the reason is related to your disability, the Inclusive Support Service may be able to support your case.